subhojit777/imag/README.md

 We chose to distribute this software under terms of GNU LGPLv2.1.

-This dicision was made to ensure everyone can write applications which use the imag core functionality which is distributed with the imag source distribution.
+This decision was made to ensure everyone can write applications which use the imag core functionality which is distributed with the imag source distribution.